ESTABLISHED 2006

 Then there's nutritive herbs that can have digestive system benefits due to their defined nutritive value - vitamins, minerals, special starches, sometimes protein value, to help the body assimilate nutrition.

-Many herbalists describe tonic herbs "herbs for healthy people", as in, why wait for when health is broken?
+Many herbalists describe tonic herbs "herbs for healthy people" - why wait for when health is broken?!
 Tonic herbs simply sustain health on an ongoing basis.

 Quality

-We've taken great care over the years to source the best quality human-grade, Certified Organic, Fairwild and Wild-Harvested botanicals, in order to harvest the most nutritionally diverse and bioactive phyto-constituents that are scientifically recognised for supporting the individual biological health, and regenerative nutritional requirements, of our horses.
-See our Quality page for information on quality management, certification documents, and what organic certification means, and importantly, why it matters.
+As a business we've taken great care over the years to source the best quality human-grade, Certified Organic, Fairwild, and Wild-Harvested botanicals, in order to harvest the most nutritionally diverse, dense, and bioactive phyto-constituents that are scientifically recognised for supporting the individual biological health, and regenerative nutritional requirements, of our horses.
+See our Quality page for information on Quality Management, Certification Documents, and what organic certification means - and importantly, why it matters.

 Tincture v.
 Dried Herbs

-As for dried herbs, while very lovely (full disclosure: I give my horses dried herbs), from a bioavailability standpoint they aren't as immediately effective as tinctures.
-Dried herbs are generally preferred for ongoing tonifying maintenance.
-As a 'food', dried herbs need to permeate the GI tract for absorption, with the phytonutrient uptake having to then pass through the intestinal wall before reaching the blood circulation.
+Dried herbs are generally preferred for ongoing tonifying maintenance, as from a bioavailability standpoint they aren't as immediately effective as tinctures.
+As a 'food', dried herbs need to be digested for their active constituents to then permeate the GI tract for absorption, with the phytonutrient uptake having to pass through the intestinal wall before reaching the blood circulation.

-In short, If you need fast and effective, in my humble opinion tinctures come out on top.
-Tinctures provides a more immediate, readily absorbable, and potent source of phytonutrients at the highest-strength maceration, so if you need swift alleviation of pain, stress, or chronic respiratory symptoms, a tincture will work more quickly.
-However, for ongoing for maintenance support to sustain ongoing health, dried herbs' flavour and texture fit this bill perfectly.
+In short, If you need fast and effective, tinctures should be the first port of call.
+They provide a more immediate, readily absorbable, and potent source of phytonutrients at the highest-strength maceration, so if you need swift alleviation of pain, stress, or chronic respiratory symptoms, a tincture will work more quickly.
+However, for ongoing maintenance support to sustain ongoing health, dried herbs fit this bill perfectly, plus show me a horse that doesn't love their dried herbs!

 A final word